-We lead busy lives.
-We wake up, have breakfast, drop Baby B at day care, go to work all day, pick up Baby B from day care, go to the park, eat dinner, have a bath, read books, put him to bed, jump on our laptops, work on our blogs, answer emails, share, tweet, like… phew!
+Our typical routine looks like this – we wake up, have breakfast, drop Baby B at day care, go to work all day, pick up Baby B from day care, go to the park, eat dinner, have a bath, read books, put him to bed, jump on our laptops, work on our blogs, answer emails, share, like, tweet… phew!

-Then we go to sleep and do it all over again.
+Then, we go to sleep and do it all over again tomorrow.

-Travel forces us to slow the pace and escape our everyday routines.
-To reconnect with what’s most important – spending time together as a family.
+Travel forces us to slow down and escape our everyday routines.
+It forces us to reconnect with what’s most important – spending time together as a family.

 We don’t get to spend as much time with him as we would like – far from it.